 If you get it right, you’ll be able to drive website traffic from casual Instagram users and convert them into buyers.

-Instagram business account will enable you to run paid in-app ads and utilise the Instagram shopping feature, get access to your account insights and analytics, and add the contact buttons (email, call, directions).
+Create Instagram business account to run paid in-app ads and utilise the Instagram shopping feature, get access to your account insights and analytics, and add the contact buttons (email, call, directions).

 “How to advertise in Instagram” and “Instagram analytics”, two broad questions, nonseparable from Business Account management, were moved into standalone chapters.
 They deserve their own “moment of glory”.

 Another convenient feature of Business accounts is that it can be run by several people you work with – they can have different page roles, Admin or Editor, and this role is configured on the Facebook Page side.

 If you want to advertise on Instagram, you gotta go through the Facebook Ads platform.
 That’s why Instagram advertising setup is pretty much the same as creating Facebook ads.
 So if you have a Facebook account and know a thing or two about Facebook marketing, Instagram ads should be a breeze.

-Last but not least, Instagram Business account can easily be converted back to a personal one, so you may want at least to try it without any risks.
+Last but not least, Instagram Business account can easily be converted back to a personal account, so you may want at least try it without any risks.

 Press the gear-wheel icon on your profile page to go to settings -> choose “Switch to Business profile” and follow steps prompted by a wizard:

 You’re all set!

-Whether you decide to use a Business account or not, your profile page is the very first page the potential followers see, when they find you in a search or upon somebody’s mention.
-Use every opportunity to create positive impression and it will pay off.
+Whether you decide to create a Business account or not, your profile page is the very first page the potential followers see, when they find you in a search or upon somebody’s mention.
+Use every opportunity to make positive impression and it will pay off.